erictaelee/erictaelee/README.md

 I've began my coding journey in 2021.
 It sure is a tough one, but worth it.
 </br>
 </br>
-*"The only impossible journey is the one you nver begin."*
+*"The only impossible journey is the one you never begin."*
 </br>
 </br>